AmberGraceSoftware/Dex/docs/Chapter1/StructuringComponents.md

 # Structuring Dec Components

-The previous two sections covers the fundamentals of [Virtual Instances](./VirtualInstance) and [State](./State), and how to use to write reactive Components with Dec.
+The previous two sections cover the fundamentals of [Virtual Instances](./VirtualInstance) and [State](./State), and how to use to write reactive Components with Dec.